-From orbit, NASA and its partners have four satellites (Jason-3, GPM, GRACE-FO, and SMAP) keeping watch on the evolving situation of our planet’s climate—particularly observing various aspects of our water levels ranging from soil moisture to the height of rivers and reservoirs.
+From orbit, NASA and its partners have four satellites (Jason-3, GPM, GRACE-FO, and SMAP) keeping watch on the evolving situation of our planet’s climate.
+Their job is to observe various aspects of our water levels ranging from soil moisture to the height of rivers and reservoirs.
 But the data being gathered by these satellites is painting an alarming situation: areas affected by drought are experiencing them more frequently and they are proving more severe.
 While the impact that drought can have on crops, forests, gardens, and wildlife is fairly clear, your own home is another thing that can be directly affected.

 Let’s have a look into how a drought interacts with your home and how to deal with those drought conditions…